-During the holiday shopping season, spikes in order volumes can easily cause shipping delays on a large scale.
+During the holiday season in Q4, spikes in order volumes can easily cause shipping delays on a large scale.
 Couriers may not have the capacity to handle a rise in demand during peak shipping seasons.
 Additionally, the shipping volume will also build up during those days when the courier isn’t in service, overwhelming the supply chain.

 The shipping industry cannot function without the individuals that pick and pack orders, load and unload packages, sort them, and transport them to the assigned destination.
 Any labor-related issues can hit the industry hard, resulting in expensive delays.

-During the COVID-19 pandemic, outbreaks in factories and warehouses were a major cause of shipping delays.
+During the COVID pandemic, outbreaks in factories and warehouses were a major cause of shipping delays.
 Strikes, workforce shortages, and economic factors can also spark labor-related issues that delay shipping.